Ginger Chicken, Veggies & Couscous

 Note: Because coconut oil is considered a saturated fat, the FDA has demonized it without any formal study or investigation.
 The very few studies that exist have suggested that it is actually beneficial, and my own experience reflects the suggested benefits.
 Please feel free to send me a message if you have questions regarding information or my experience.

-- 1. Add couscous to 9x9 casserole dish with hot water (I have found the directions often do not work; generally for a cup of couscous, I add 1½ cup of water.)
+1. Add couscous to bowl along with hot water (I have found the directions often do not work; generally for a cup of couscous, I add 1½ cup of water.)